domsson/falcon/README.md

 the operation of elevator systems in Second Life.

-Currently, the [Delta Elevator](https://marketplace.secondlife.com/p/delta-elevator/15062326) is the most sophisticated elevator system on the Second Life market
+Currently, the [Delta Elevator](https://marketplace.secondlife.com/p/delta-elevator/15062326) is the most sophisticated elevator system in Second Life - by far.
-- by far.
 However, its scripts are closed source.
 This means using the Delta will introduce _no-mod_ scripts to a build, which can be an issue.

-The Falcon will focus mainly on the core features.
-It does not aim for a feature-set as rich as that of the Delta.
-Also, with the target audience being mainly creators, there won't be much focus on features that make setup as user-friendly as with the Delta.
+The Falcon will focus on core features.
+It does not aim to copy the full feature-set of the Delta.
+Also, with the target audience being creators, there won't be much effort on marking the setup process particularly user-friendly.

 The goal is to have a solid and versatile script that enables creators to come up with custom tailored elevator systems for their own builds